edersoncorbari/rust-rest-api/README.md

 ### 1 Docker with PostgreSQL 📦

-Install PostgreSQL docker, I used the latest version.
+Install docker, I used the latest version.
 Run the command:

 ```sh
 $ docker pull postgres